pbyrne84/scala_native_lambda_test/README.md

 ## Graalvm, jdk and reflection
 When building a native image only the code from explicit execution calls gets auto bound in.
-Calls that are done via reflection are ignored, java based dependencies tend to use reflection a lot more so all things are not compiled in.
+Calls that are done via reflection are ignored, java based dependencies tend to use reflection so a lot more so all things are not compiled in.
 This leads to NoSuchMethodException being thrown and other similar errors exampled here <https://github.com/oracle/graal/issues/1261>.
 There are a set of configuration files that can be added to the resources that can manage these sorts of problems.